cessjulio/Getting-and-Cleaning-Data/README.md

 # Overview

 This project serves to demonstrate the collection and cleaning of a tidy data set that can be used for subsequent analysis.
-A full description of the data used in this project can be found at The <a  href = "http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">UCI Machine Learning Repository</a>
+A full description of the data used in this project can be found at <a  href = "http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">The UCI Machine Learning Repository</a>

-The source data for this project can be found here.
+The source data for this project can be found <a  href = "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip">here</a>.

 #Making Modifications to This Script